5 Delicious And Nutritious Ways to Upgrade Your Overnight Oats

 A quick scroll through Form’s Instagram feed will enlighten you to our love of overnight oats.
-While protein porridge runs a close second, it’s the overnight variety you’ll likely find us tucking into on a morning, and probably with a tablespoon or two of protein for some additional fuel.
+While protein porridge runs a close second, it’s the overnight variety you’ll likely find us tucking into on a morning, and probably with a tablespoon or two of vegan protein powder for some additional fuel.

 To elevate your overnight oats into not just convenient nourishment, but something to look forward to in the morning, here are a few ingredients you might want to consider adding to the mix.

 This simple tweak goes a long way when it comes to naturally sweeten your overnight oats, while also getting the most from both the flavour and the antioxidants in your favourite berries.
 Try blending strawberries or raspberries with your nut milk of choice before you add your oats.
 As an added bonus, pink oats are all the more ’grammable!

 For a subtler flavour boost, soak up the goodness of your favourite tea.
-This works particularly well with blends such as sweet chai or earl grey, plus black tea contains caffeine and the amino acid L-theanine (a winning combo also found in our Boost nootropic supplement), shown to improve alertness and focus.
+This works particularly well with blends such as sweet chai or earl grey.
+Plus black tea contains caffeine and the amino acid L-theanine (a winning combo also found in our Boost nootropic supplement), a pairing shown to improve alertness and focus.

-Try steeping a tea bag in hot water for 3-5 minutes depending on how strong you like it, then discard the tea bag and stir in 1 tbsp maple syrup.
+Try steeping a tea bag in hot water for 3-5 minutes depending on how strong you like it, then discard the tea bag and stir in one tablespoon of maple syrup.
 Let it cool for a little while before adding your oats (2 cups), nut milk (½ cup) and vanilla extract (1 tsp).
 We like it best topped with stewed fruit the next morning.

 For more recipe inspiration, check out our catalogue of proats, smoothies, baked treats and more here.